 Oct.
 9, 2018

-Microsoft retires Windows 10 1703, the early-2017 feature upgrade labeled Creators Update, for customers running Windows 10 Home and Windows 10 Pro.
+Microsoft retires Windows 10 1703, the early-2017 feature upgrade labeled Creators Update, for customers running Windows 10 Home, Windows 10 Pro and Windows 10 Pro Workstation.

 Jan.
 15, 2019

 Around this date, Microsoft will declare 1809 as thoroughly tested by consumers, and thus, ready for wide deployment throughout the enterprise.
-The September update will start appearing on Windows 10 Pro and Windows 10 Enterprise PCs that rely on Windows Update for Business (WUfB).
+The late 2018 update will start appearing on Windows 10 Pro, Pro Workstation and Enterprise PCs that rely on Windows Update for Business (WUfB).